Phyks/BMC/README.md

 <div id="deets" />
 ## deets

 All content is scraped using [zotero/translators](https://github.com/zotero/translators).
 These are javascript scrapers that work on a large number of academic publisher sites and are actively maintained.
 Paperbot offloads links to [zotero/translation-server](https://github.com/zotero/translation-server), which runs the zotero scrapers headlessly in a gecko and xulrunner environment.
 The scrapers return metadata and a link to the pdf.
 Then paperbot fetches that particular pdf.
-Also, sometimes in IRC someone drops a link straight to a pdf, which paperbot is also happy to compulsively archive.
+Sometimes in IRC someone drops a link straight to a pdf, which paperbot is also happy to compulsively archive.

 * [zotero/translators](https://github.com/zotero/translators)
 * [zotero/translation-server](https://github.com/zotero/translation-server)